julius-julius/qsc/README.md

 ## Execution and Automation

 In order to ensure that everything goes smoothly, and the code was compiled properly, we recommend to test the executables by running the corresponding Mathematica notebooks in */core*.
+We assume that the user has downloaded Mathematica (https://www.wolfram.com/mathematica/).

 ### Execute from Mathematica notebook